-Students completing the requirements for the BSE degree in four years (eight semesters) will be required to take 18 credit hours in two to four semesters that will incur extra tuition charges for the 18th credit hour (see page 201)
+Students completing the requirements for the BSE degree in four years (eight semesters) will be required to take 18 credit hours in two to four semesters.

 Plan of Study

 By the end of the fall semester of the sophomore year, each student should prepare a plan, in consultation with his or her advisor, for meeting the requirements of a particular concentration.
 The plan should include selecting math, science, and engineering electives that contribute to the attainment of a coherent educational objective.
 The plan should also include the preliminary scheduling of courses semester by semester so that prerequisites for required and elective courses can be met in a timely way.
 Planning is especially important for the biomedical and interdisciplinary concentrations and may need to be done in the freshman year.
 An advisor may refuse to clear an advisee for registration if he or she fails to prepare a plan or fails to select courses according to plan.
 The plan may be revised in consultation with the student's advisor.